Skip to main navigation Skip to main content

 About the Author

 Nicolette Polek is the author of Imaginary Museums (Soft Skull Press, 2020).
-She is a recipient of a Rona Jaffe Writers’ Award, and her work has appeared in the Paris Review Daily, BOMB, New York Tyrant, and elsewhere.
+She is a recipient of a Rona Jaffe Writers’ Award, and her work has appeared in the Paris Review Daily, BOMB, New York Tyrant, The Atlantic, and elsewhere.
 She holds an MFA in Fiction from the University of Maryland, and a masters from Yale Divinity School.
 She is from Northeast Ohio.

 More by author